gahr/retcl/README.md

     % r result rds:6
     2 ;# 'a' == 2, as would have been the case without disconnections

+It is also possible to manage the connection to the Redis server manually, possibly constructing the retcl object in disconnected mode and using the `connect`, `disconnect` and `reconnect` methods.
+The latter tries to reconnect to the server for as much as 10 seconds before giving up.

+    % retcl create r -noconnect
+    ::r
+    % r connected
+    0
+    % r connect
+    % r disconnect
+    % r reconnect

 <a name="reference"></a>
 ### Reference